edithturn/elementary-readme/README.md

    * [Video](#video)
    * [table of content](#table-of-content)

-For long files you can autogenerate table of content, see more [Generate TOC 'Table Of Content'](https://github.com/ekalinin/github-markdown-toc)
+For long files you can autogenerate table of contents, see more [Generate TOC 'Table Of Content'](https://github.com/ekalinin/github-markdown-toc)

 ## Quotes

 > “It is only when we take chances, when our lives improve.
 The initial and the most difficult risk that we need to take is to become honest. —Walter Anderson

 ## Bold, Italics and Underline

 This is ***bold text**, this is *italic text*, we can also cross out a ~~word~~ or phrase amd this text is ***bold an italic***

-## Insert an image
+## Insert an Image

 ```html
   <p align="center">